 Stable funding is defined as the portion of those types and amounts of eligible equity and liability financing expected to be reliable sources of funds over a one-year period in conditions of extended stress.
 The required amount of this funding depends on a bank's assets, off-balance sheet liabilities and activities.
 The detailed definitions of stable funding were published in October 2014.

-The amount of available stable funding is summarised in the table below.
+The amount of available stable funding is summarised in the following table.

 |Category of stable funding||Percentage recognised (%)|